calkit/calkit/docs/tutorials/notebook-pipeline.md

 # Using a Jupyter Notebook as a reproducible pipeline

-Jupyter Notebooks are great tools for exploration, but they can cause real headaches when it comes to managing state, since they can be executed out-of-order.
+Jupyter Notebooks are great tools for exploration and prototyping, but they can be troublesome if relied upon to produce permanent artifacts like figures, datasets, or machine learning models.
-This can lead to bad practices like only running certain cells since others are too expensive or failing.
-This means it's very possible for a result from a notebook to be non-reproducible.

-Here we're going to show how to use Calkit to turn a Jupyter Notebook into a DVC pipeline, as well as label our artifacts.

-The natural process would be something like:
+Their strength for ad hoc work is their weakness for "production" work, namely that their cells can be executed in any order, and they can be difficult to use with Git, hindering their reproducibility.
+Furthermore, expensive cells may inspire home grown caches that can be cumbersome to invalidate or share between collaborators.

+It's typically recommended to move anything important or production-ready out of notebooks and into modules and/or scripts so they can be easily version-controlled and run as part of a reproducible pipeline.
+However, Calkit offers a Jupyter cell magic to help "productionize" notebook cells as DVC pipeline stages without needing to cut/paste anything.

+This allows a workflow like:

 1. Prototype a cell by running whatever commands make sense.
 2. Convert cells that are working and valuable into pipeline stages, and delete anything else.

+At the end of this process we should be left with a notebook that runs very quickly after it's been run once, and all of our important outputs will be cached and pushed to the cloud, but kept out of our Git repo.
+Our collaborators will be able to pull everything and similarly run the notebook very quickly on the first go, and if/when cells are changed,
+DVC will only rerun what is necessary to rerun.

+Side note:
 We should also be using [`nbstripout`](https://github.com/kynan/nbstripout) to strip notebook outputs before we commit to the repo, since the important ones will be produced as part of the pipeline and cached with DVC.

-At the end of this process we should be left with a notebook that runs very quickly after it's been run once, and all of our important outputs will be cached and pushed to the cloud, but kept out of our Git repo.

-Alright, so let's show how to convert a notebook into a reproducible DVC pipeline without leaving the notebook interface.
+##

 First, let's write a cell to fetch a dataset, and let's assume this is expensive,